14 Ways To Make LinkedIn Work For Your Career

 LinkedIn provides a central hub to connect all the various websites displaying your ideas and skills – including Twitter, blogs, your portfolio and company websites.

-While the jury’s still out on adding a photo to a traditional resume, including your headshot in your LinkedIn profile is a great way to add your personality to your profile.
-Having a photo will also make your profile 14 times more likely to be viewed, according to LinkedIn.
-Make sure it’s a professional-looking shot – it’s not the place to show off your latest designer bikini.
+Including your headshot in your LinkedIn profile is a great way to add your personality to your profile.
+According to LinkedIn, having a photo makes your profile 14 times more likely to be viewed.
+Make sure that it’s a professional-looking shot – here are some tips on looking more likable, competent and influential in your LinkedIn photo.

 LinkedIn recently revealed that over 1000 companies in Australia use LinkedIn to hire new employees.
 Companies advertise jobs on the site and search users to find people with the exact skills they need.
 Promoting your skills effectively could the difference between being noticed and missing out.

 People can search the database using keywords.
 Search results are displayed by keyword relevance, with the most important words being those included in a user’s headline and summary.
 Keyword density is also a factor, so try to repeat your main keywords a few times throughout your profile.